mahmoudakram77/all_projectes_in_netify/link of my project in netify.md

 # all_projectes_in_netify
+frontend web development
 the project here is a link of my projects (in netify)

 https://cerulean-douhua-8fc8da.netlify.app